Davood B. Pourkargar

 Academic highlights

-Pourkargar has authored or co-authored more than 30 refereed papers in journals and conference proceedings, and has presented his research more than 50 times at international conferences, research institutes and universities.
-His contributions have received several major recognitions including the Robert F. Smith School Distinguished Junior Researcher Award from Cornell University in 2017, the O. Hugo Schuck Best Paper Award from the American Automatic Control Council in 2014, the Walter R. and Aura Lee Supina Graduate Fellowship in Chemical Engineering from Pennsylvania State University in 2011, and Best Presentation awards at the American Control Conferences in 2013 and 2015, as well as at AIChE annual meetings in 2015 and 2017.
-He is a senior member of the American Institute of Chemical Engineers (AIChE) and a member of Institute of Electrical and Electronic Engineers (IEEE), and Society for Industrial and Applied Mathematics (SIAM).
+Pourkargar has (co-)authored more than 60 refereed papers in journals and conference proceedings and has presented his research over 100 times at international conferences, research institutes, and universities.
+His contributions have received several significant recognitions, including the NSF CAREER Award (2026), Carl R. Ice College of Engineering Outstanding Assistant Professor Award (2024), NSF EPSCoR Research Fellowship (2024-2027), Kansas EPSCoR First Award (2023), AFOSR Faculty Fellowship (2023), Big XII Faculty Fellowship (2023), Robert F. Smith School Distinguished Junior Researcher Award from Cornell University (2017), O. Hugo Schuck Best Paper Award from the American Automatic Control Council (2014), the Walter R. and Aura Lee Supina Graduate Fellowship in Chemical Engineering from Pennsylvania State University (2011), and Best Presentation awards at the American Control Conferences (2013, 2015) and at the American Institute of Chemical Engineers (AIChE) Annual Meetings (2015, 2017).
+He is a senior member of AIChE and a member of the Institute of Electrical and Electronic Engineers (IEEE) and the Society for Industrial and Applied Mathematics (SIAM).